categories

 How to prevent burnout in your photography business

-The first step in preventing burnout is to embrace that refrain in the Disney song...
+The first step to prevent burnout is to embrace that refrain in the Disney song...
 "Let it go, let it go!"
 You have to step back and outsource the things that are not serving you.

 You can't do it all, and you shouldn't try.